tta2yta/telegram_bot_ruby/README.md

 - Make sure you have Bundler installed in your machine.
 Once in the project folder (top level director), enter the command `bundle install` in your terminal.
 This will install the basic dependencies in the Gemfile.

+- To install Rspec run command `gem install rspec`.
+To initiate rspec in your project run command from the root directory `rspec --init`

 - Now the rest of the app should run.
 Go to your terminal, cd into the 'bin' directory of the repo, and enter the command `ruby main.rb`.

 - The bot should run.
 If you search for your bot by its username in Telegram, it should be ready to receive commands.